DarkMio/verdaccio-azure-oauth-ui/README.md

 ```
 $ npm whoami --registry http://localhost:4873
-n4bb12
+Martin Zier
 ```

-If you see your GitHub username, you are ready to start installing and publishing packages.
+If you see your Azure full name, you are ready to start installing and publishing packages.

 ## Logout